Hamster-Cult/Code-Documentation/docs/source/usage.rst

 1. Go on to Github and locate the repository
 2. Now navigate where the cloned repository is located - this can be done using Git Bash
 3. Install any libraries/packages that are neccessary ( done with npm install)

+Packages needed to install:
+firebase, uvicorn, postgres, pyscopg and sqlmodel